-Alternatively, you may be contacted by telephone to discuss the possibility of bone donation by one of our Tissue Nurses.
+Alternatively, you may be contacted by telephone to discuss the possibility of bone donation by one of our Tissue Donation Nurses.
+The process of bone donation will be explained.
+You will be asked to answer some questions and give written consent.